denesgarda/JChat/README.md

 By default, servers use a nickname system.
 This means that to join, the client will have to enter a nickname.
 This can be changed to accounts.
 You can do this by changing ``use-accounts`` in ``config.properties`` from ``false`` to ``true``.
 If you stop the server, change the value, then restart it, you should see a new folder called ``accounts``.
 This is where information about accounts are stored.
 Each account is a ``.properties`` file.
 The username is the name of the properties file.
 By default, an account named ``default`` will be automatically creatied to showcase how accounts work.
 You can delete this account.
 There, however, should always be at least one existent account.

 ![server_jar_accounts](https://github.com/DenDen747/JChat/blob/main/assets/image/server_jar_accounts.png?raw=true)

+There should also be a ``banned-nicknames.txt`` file.
+In this file, separate every banned nickname with a new line.

 Users cannot create accounts by default.
 This can be allowed by changing ``allow-account-creation`` in ``config.properties`` from ``false`` to ``true``.